Aftendo/SatellaZone/README.md

 * Step 3: Enjoy!

 ## What is LocalSatellaZone?
-It is SatellaZone, but you don't have to make an unsecured hotspot to watch the videos.
+It is the same, but you don't have to make an unsecured hotspot to watch the videos, meaning the videos are stored into the SD Card.

 ## What are the Title ID's for Nintendo Zone?